DFS is the nation’s premier regulator of virtual currency business activity.

 - Experience engaging with regulators regarding the above topics; and

 - Experience working with or for entities authorized by DFS to engage in Virtual Currency Business Activity (VCBA).

-The techsprint will be held virtually during the first two weeks of March, 2021.
-The event will open on Monday March 1 and culminate in Demo Day on Friday March 12.
-During the two-week sprint, teams will be expected to participate in full-day virtual events on March 1, March 2, March 11 and March 12, with the rest of the time devoted to flexible part-time solution-building organized by each team lead.
+The techsprint was held virtually during the first two weeks of March, 2021.
+The event opened on Monday March 1 and culminated in Demo Day on Friday March 12.
+During the two-week sprint, teams participated in full-day virtual events on March 1, March 2, March 11 and March 12, with the rest of the time devoted to flexible part-time solution-building organized by each team lead.

 Based on input from industry and the regulatory community, the following four problem statements were selected to be the focus of the Techsprint on Digital Regulatory Reporting in cryptocurrency.
 Teams will select the area they plan to tackle during the first days of the techsprint.
 (Note: These statements are a work in progress and may change between now and the beginning of the event.)

 - How can DFS achieve real-time or more frequent access to company financial data from virtual currency licensees and receive early warning signs of financial risks to the companies or their customers?